Posted on

 # Start the persistance daemon

-/usr/bin/nvidia-persistenced --verbose
+sudo /usr/bin/nvidia-persistenced --verbose

 Verify Installation